 - A notice of intent to dismiss specifying the ground for termination, and giving to said employee reasonable opportunity within which to explain his or her side;

-- A hearing or conference where the employee is given opportunity to respond to the charge, present evidence or rebut the evidence presented against him or her;
+- A hearing or conference where the employee is given opportunity to respond to the charge, present evidence, or rebut the evidence presented against him or her;

 - A notice of dismissal indicating that upon due consideration of all the circumstances, grounds have been established to justify the termination.

 In a termination for an authorized cause, due process means a written notice of dismissal to the employee specifying the grounds given, at least 30 days before the date of termination.
-A copy of the notice shall be furnished the Regional Office of the Department of Labor and Employment of the Philippines (DOLE).
+A copy of the notice shall be furnished by the Regional Office of the Department of Labor and Employment of the Philippines (DOLE).

 An Employee may Question the Legality of his or her Dismissal